jtquach1/mbta_bus_ridership_trends/README.md

 #### How does ridership vary on weekdays versus weekends?
 ![Average boardings 2017-2018](https://github.com/jtquach1/mbta_bus_ridership_trends/blob/master/Outputs/average_boardings_2017_2018.jpg)
 Here, we observe the average number of boardings given a particular Day Type and Direction for all bus routes.
 The independent variable was Type of Day and the dependent variable was average boardings.
 I used aggregate() to get the mean boardings.
+This analysis uses the Bus Route Direction Composite Day data.
 ```R
 ## Get average Boardings for each unique Direction, Year, and Day Type
 a_unique = aggregate(